 We have an open dialogue with the children about all their online activities and interests, from browsing YouTube and researching for home learning to playing Minecraft and console gaming.

 Of course, families play a crucial role in supporting children through their digital journey.
 The most important thing you can do is share your children’s online activities and keep talking.
 There are many resources full of useful tips and tools that can help you navigate your way around current online safety concerns for children.
-Please see the useful links section below for a few of our favourites.

 We will be running regular online safety workshops for parents and carers but if you have any questions or concerns about any of your children’s online activities, please call in.